kwpeters/publishtogit/README.md

 3. Similar to publishing a Node.js package to the NPM registry, `npm pack` is invoked within the _development repo_ to create the distributable version of your package.
-Because, `npm pack` is used, the set of distributable files will be determined by any .gitignore or .npmignore file present.
-If you are using a transpiled language, you would use .npmignore to ignore the original (pre-transpilation) source files.
+Because, `npm pack` is used, the set of distributable files will be determined by any .gitignore or .npmignore files present.
+If you are using a transpiled language, you would use .npmignore to ignore the original source files.
 By doing so, only the built files will be published.
 4. The files to be published are copied into the the _publish repository_ created in step 2.
 5. The published files are committed in the _publish repository_.
 6. Tags are applied to the commit.
 6. The tags are pushed to the _publish repository's_ `origin` remote.
-7. Library users may now consume the published library by specifying the published Git commit URL.
+7. A completion message is printed, providing the Git URL that refers to the publish commit just created.
+Consumers of the package can add this URL as a dependency in thier projects.

-## How to use publishtogit
+## Installing publishtogit
-1. Install publishtogit.
-If you want to install it globally:
+1. To install globally:
     ```
     npm install -g https://github.com/kwpeters/publishtogit.git#latest
     ```
-    You can also install it locally within your project:
+    To install locally within a project:
     ```
     npm install https://github.com/kwpeters/publishtogit.git#latest
     ```